luminus-framework/ring-undertow-adapter/README.md

 To enable, set `:concurrent-requests` and `:queue-size` options.
 When the queue is full, backpressure will be applied in the form of status 503 responses.

-`:worker-threads` should not need to be set if you have `:concurrent-requests`, unless you're doing asyncronous requests.
+`:worker-threads` should not need to be set if you have `:concurrent-requests`, unless you're doing asynchronous requests.

 ## License